Shell Scripting 101: While Loop Condition in Bash Script

 • done – Marks the end of the while loop

-• echo False – This again simply prints out the word False on the screen to indicate that condition has now turned false.
+• echo False – This again simply prints out the word False on the screen to indicate that the condition has now turned false.

 You’ll receive an output similar to the one in the screenshot below.